Shawn's Basement Pool Plans (2 of 2)

 Choosing the Materials

-Before Jill created the rendering, Shawn and Melissa "spent a lot of time talking about materials."
+Before our Architectural Designer created the rendering, Shawn and Melissa "spent a lot of time talking about materials."
 They wanted the finished pool "to be cost effective and also make it look like it belonged there."

 They smartly chose to repurpose planks of black locust wood "left when another barn had been built.
 They’d been in storage undercover, but over the years, wind and rain had weathered these boards."
 Black locust wood is noted for its natural rot-resistance, anti-fungal properties, and most importantly, water-resistance.